conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 ## Libraries

-Modern programs almost always link to libraries, that is collections of shared code.
+Modern programs almost always link to libraries, that is, collections of shared code.
 This includes system libraries and compiler runtimes that provide the basic programming language functionality, and third-party libraries provided by various packages.

 Programs link to libraries either statically or dynamically.
-Static linking means that the library code is embedded into the program directly, and the library is no longer needed at runtime.
-Dynamic linking means that the program merely carries a reference to an external library, and the library is loaded when the program starts.
+Static linking means that the library code is embedded into the program directly, and the library _file_ is no longer needed at runtime.
+Dynamic linking means that the program merely carries a reference to an external library, and the library file is loaded when the program starts.
 Both approaches to linking have their use cases, and their proponents.